imranayesha18/trainingprog/README.md

-Prog to implement thread class in java.
+MyThread-Prog to implement thread class in java.